kwaldenphd/pandas-intro/README.md

 age_sex.head()
 ```

-124. When selecting multiple columns, the inner brackets (`[]`) define the column names to subset or select.

-125. The outer brackets select data from a dataframe.

-126. In this multi-column example, `age_sex` is a `DataFrame` because it is a two-dimensional object.
+When selecting multiple columns, the inner brackets (`[]`) define the column names to subset or select.
+The outer brackets select data from a dataframe.
+In this multi-column example, `age_sex` is a `DataFrame` because it is a two-dimensional object.

-127. For more on sorting operations in `pandas`, check out the package's ["Sorting" documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#sorting).
+For more on sorting operations in `pandas`, check out the package's ["Sorting" documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#sorting).

 ### Filter

-128. As with SQL, we can return rows in our `DataFrame` that meet specific conditions.

-129. Let's say we wanted to create a new `DataFrame` only containing data for passengers older than 35 years.
+We can use Python's comparison operators to return rows in our `DataFrame` that meet specific conditions.
+Let's say we wanted to create a new `DataFrame` only containing data for passengers older than 35 years.

 ```Python
 above_35 = titanic[titanic["Age"] > 35]